stevewithey/grapevine-game/README.md

 You will have 2 weeks to get things going.
 We can revise the timeline if people think they need more time.

-You'll need to submit your code to me (ideally a github repo/fork of this repo)
+You'll need to submit your code to me (ideally a github repo/fork of this repo) along with the url for your application.

 Once all players have their service up, I will initiate some games and assess people's solutions.
 Shout-outs will be for the following categories: